Another Word For OPPORTUNITY

 Noun : A keepsake.

-Noun : A piece of stamped metal or plastic, etc., used as a substitute for money; a voucher that can be exchanged for goods or services.
+Noun : A piece of stamped metal or plastic, etc., used as a form of currency; a voucher that can be exchanged for goods or services.

 risk